bujojos11/obfuskey-front/content/3how/_index.md

 So, how does it work you may ask?

 It's all in the documentation.
-The algorythm is very simple and can be dumbed-down so much that anybody with the slightest knowledge of programming can build the whole thing back from scratch in any language since it has no specificities what-so-ever.
+The algorithm is very simple and can be dumbed-down so much that anybody with the slightest knowledge of programming can build the whole thing back from scratch in any language since it has no specificities what-so-ever.
 So, let's dumb-it-down.

 ## Explain Like I'm 5 years old